FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/02FieldEncoding.md

 encodings.
 In field specifications, FIX data type is declared with attribute `semanticType`.

-See the "Data type summary" below for a listing of FIX types with the usual mapping to SBE encodings.
+See the section [*Data type summary*](#data-type-summary) below for a listing of FIX types with the usual mapping to SBE encodings.
 Implementations should not restrict a semantic type to a specific encoding.
 Message designers may wish to imply a conversion or specialized interpretation at the application layer.

 ### Encoding